-Funding is available to support patients and families who are experiencing extreme financial difficulty as a direct result of their time in hospital.
-Members of staff employed by Imperial College Healthcare NHS Trust may apply, on behalf of a patient being cared for at one of the Trust’s five hospitals, for financial relief of up to £2,000.
+Members of staff employed by Imperial College Healthcare NHS Trust may apply, on behalf of a patient, for financial relief of up to £1,500.

 Funds must be for a specific purpose to provide a positive impact on patients’ immediate and/or long-term health and welfare needs.
-Financial relief can be provided to support a patient with transport costs, accommodation, funeral expenses, baby-care essentials, clothing and other critical need items.
+Financial relief can be provided to support the needs of a patient (and their family) such as travel, accommodation, funeral expenses and other critical items.

 Applications must be submitted via our online grants management system, Flexigrant.
 We do not accept hard-copy applications.
 Please click here to access the online application form.

-The charity will assess applications and will make an award that is deemed suitable which may be different from the original amount requested.
+The charity will assess applications and make an award that is deemed suitable, which may be different from the original amount requested.

 Applications are accepted year-round with no formal deadlines.
-The charity strives to assess and respond to applications as soon as possible to meet the immediate need of the patient.
+The charity will aim to assess and respond to applications within two working days.
+We will inform you if there is a delay.

 - The patient must be receiving inpatient or outpatient care at one of the Trust’s five hospitals (Charing Cross, Hammersmith, Queen Charlotte’s & Chelsea, St Mary’s and the Western Eye).